bayfrontmedia/multi-curl/README.md

 **Description:**

-Returns array of information about the previous request, or a single option constant, or null if not existing.
+Returns array of information about the previous request, a single option constant, or null if not existing.

 **Parameters:**